-The goal was twofold.
-The elimination of all High (red) risks using control technology, and to reduce the number of residual risks to the Low (or green) levels as much as possible.
-There are at least two big assumptions; effective controls are selected and controls are enforced.
-In order for this risk assessment process to yield effectively to the prevention if injuries and illness, we needed some method to validate control selection and enforcement.
-Thus, the need for integration of other elements within the safety management system, and the development of sound metrics that will provide validation of these two assumptions.
+The goal was twofold: the elimination of all high (red) level risks using control technology, and the reduction in the number of residual risks to the low (or green) levels as much as possible.
+There are at least two big assumptions: effective controls are selected, and controls are enforced.
+In order for this risk assessment process to yield effectively to the prevention of injuries and illness, we needed some method to validate control selection and enforcement.
+Thus, there is a need for integration of other elements within the safety management system, and the development of sound metrics that will provide validation of these two assumptions.